kelreeeeey/yap/content/Reading npy files in Odin.md

 >  ```

-> [!WARNING]+ in `case "c16"`
+> [!WARNING]+ in `siwthc-case "c16"`
 > for this complex dataype
 > I really have to set `size := 16` to make it works.
-> After a long debugging and printing, i found out that
+> After a long debugging and printing, I found out that
-> length of the bytes was being read before is not matching the number of elements in header.shape
+> length of the bytes was being read before was not matching the number
-> if the length of bytes is being devided by number of the elements.
+> of elements in `header.shape` if the length of bytes is being
+> devided by number of the elements.
 >  ```odin
 >
 >     // other cases ...